MIJOTHY/REACT_SCHMEACT/README.md

 3. Reset the items on the list.
 4. Filter the items on the list with search terms.

 Now that we know what functionality we want from the app, let's make a mockup of it in html.
-If you open up mockup.html in your browser, you'll see something like this:
+If you `git clone` this repo and then open up mockup.html in your browser, you'll see something like this:
 ![](/assets/img/App-Mockup.png)

 Sweet.
 But there's one glaring problem.